From Samples to Scenarios: A New Paradigm for Probabilistic Forecasting: Conclusions and Discussion

-\textbf{Conclusion.} Probabilistic time series forecasting is crucial for reliable decision-making.
+Probabilistic time series forecasting is crucial for reliable decision-making.
 While powerful, current SOTA methods predominantly rely on sampling, a paradigm that faces limitations of \textit{Probability Absence}, \textit{Coverage Inadequacy}, and \textit{Inference Cost}.
 To address these challenges, we introduced the \textbf{Probabilistic Scenarios} paradigm.
 This paradigm operates by directly producing a set of \{Scenario, Probability\} pairs in a single forward pass, without reliance on sampling.
 We validated this new paradigm with TimePrism, a simple linear model.
 Evaluated under our unified framework, TimePrism addresses these challenges and demonstrates the potential of the new paradigm.
+In summary, our work provides a practical alternative to sampling and broadens the conceptual landscape of probabilistic forecasting, establishing a promising foundation for future research.